uwcse440/web-cse440-au15/_assignments/assignment2/index.md

 ## 2a: Project Ideation

-Due: Completed in section on Friday, October 3, 2014
+Due: Completed in section on {{ page.date_project_2a }}

-Generate 5 - 10 different ideas related to each of the following aspects of your project proposal:
+Generate 5 to 10 different ideas related to each of the following aspects of your project proposal:

-- data: the data that could/should be tracked as a part of your project
+- Forms: types of technology on which a design might be developed (e.g., desktop, phone/tablet, sensor, watch, wearable).
+- Data: types of data that a design might track or help a person track.
-- features: a capability a design might have
+- Features: a specific capability a design might have.
-- tasks: what a person might accomplish
+- Tasks: what a person might accomplish with a design.
-- form factors: the type of technology which your proposal could be developed on top of (computer, watch, wearables, etc)

 We will provide large sheets of paper.
 Divide a large sheet of paper into 32 squares, each approximately 2in by 2in.
 Sketch your ideas, one in each square.
-Each idea should be a quick doodle with a caption or a one-sentence idea.
+Each idea should be either a quick doodle with a caption or a one-sentence idea.
 A person familiar with your project but not in your group should be able to understand the idea each sketch conveys.

 The goal is to begin exploring the space of possibilities, not attempting to polish some particular possibility.
 Focus on the quantity of ideas, not the quality of any one idea.
 You may include ideas from existing products.
 No two ideas should be alike.
 When you get stuck, find a context to inspire new ideas.

+Given a space of possible directions, your project needs to begin to gather information on how to generate and consider ideas.
+Following up on the above, additionally brainstorm:

+- People: types of people you might work with to learn more.
+- Foci: potential foci you might to your learning.

+The goal is to begin thinking about how to plan effective contextual inquiries toward your design process.

 ### Submission